oel-mediateam/sbplus-DEPRECATED/README.md

 For documentation, please visit: https://mediastreamer.doit.wisc.edu/uwli-ltc/media/documentation/sbplus/v2/

 ### Bug Reporting and Questions
-If any bugs/glitches are found in this Storybook Plus application, please report them under the "**Issues**" page.
+If any bugs/glitches are found in this Storybook Plus application, please report them under the "**[Issues](https://github.com/oel-mediateam/sbplus/issues)**" page on GitHub.
 When reporting a bug, please write the report as detailed and specifically as possible.
 Note the steps to reproduce the bug and include screen captures if possible.

-For questions, please also post them under the "**Issues**" page.
+For questions, please also post them under the "**[Issues](https://github.com/oel-mediateam/sbplus/issues)**" page on GitHub.